 The same laws that fly grazers use applies to all grazing situations.
 Land owners who want to lease or license their property out for grazing need to ensure they use the right legal agreements or they might find themselves with a similar duty of care towards animals that they don't own.

 Net Lawman sells a range of grazing agreements, land licences and land leases.
-We suggest, if you need a document but don't which one, that you read our article on Choosing between a land lease, an agricultural tenancy agreement and a licence.
-Which contains links to the documents.
+Read about which one is most suitable and find links to the documents.